ferdingler/amplify-cli-hosting-integtests/README.md

 }
 ```

 Then, configure valid AWS credentials for any AWS account.
 It doesn't matter what account or region you use.
-The tests will run against Amplify Hosting in production.
+The tests will run against Amplify Hosting in production but will pull the Amplify CLI version that you specify in the params above.

 ```bash
 export AWS_ACCESS_KEY_ID=...